-In this blog, we will show the the challenges that the industry faces to keep maintaining the integrity of its components and the importance of implementing asset integrity management systems in the operation.
+In this blog, we will show the challenges that the industry faces to keep maintaining the integrity of its components and the importance of implementing asset integrity management systems in the operation.

 The management of industrial assets has become a necessity within complex industrial plants, especially those of Oil and Gas, Offshores, Petrochemicals, Pulp and Paper, and Mining.
 Many of these plants have a very high degree of complexity, making the detection of minimal failures a task that besides demanding a lot of labor time, may not always be accurate and lead to catastrophic failures.
 Another factor that calls the attention of managers is the aging of the structures of these large facilities, because of this, new approaches to Asset Integrity Management have arisen so the safety of the process could be preserved.

 Imagine that in a large industrial plant, minimal failures are not noticed and the maintenance plan does not give them due attention, either due to a lack of qualified labor or due to inefficient maintenance management.
 It may also be the case that the sector responsible for maintenance is not receiving the necessary investment for the assets to be preserved or replaced in the correct way.